 The cultural diversity of Nepal is as rich as its natural and geographic diversity.
 Diverse geography is home to even more diverse communities.
 Each community has its own language, cultural dresses, traditions, beliefs, rituals, and festivals.

 Sir Kirk Patrick has stated, ‘Nepal is a country with more temples than houses, more god and goddess than people and more festivals than days in a year.’’

 Nepal is, now, a secular country.
 However, the majority of people are Hindu, hence most of the festivals are observed and celebrated by Hindu people.
-There are some festivals observed only by Buddists and Muslims.
-Even though there are very less Christians, Christmas is widely celebrated in major cities.
+There are some festivals observed only by Buddhists and Muslims.
+Even though there are very fewer Christians, Christmas is widely celebrated in major cities.

-Almost all festivals and celebrations in Nepal are colorful accompanied with music, song and dance.
+Almost all festivals and celebrations in Nepal are colorful, accompanied by music, song, and dance.
 Some are even observed with properties and demonstrations.

 With all these different festivals that are celebrated in the relation of socio-cultural heritages, people of Nepal have religious tolerance and are living in harmony.
 Each festival is equally respected as the other, whether or not one is celebrating.